ericaugusto-git/kashi-os/README.md

 - [x] Window onClick functions not working on mobile
 - [x] Resizing window should stop at taskbar
 - [x] Iframe reloads when changing window focus
-- [ ] Autosave with nitendo 64 games corrupt the save
+- [ ] Autosave with nitendo 64 games corrupts the save

 ### Cool open source projects to add in the future